slerman12/Help-me/Deus-Ex-Memory.md

 # Deus Ex Memory

-This is an extraordinary email conversation with one of the newly added committee members Chris Kanan, who my advisor suggested last-minute as the replacement for one of the leaving former committee members.
+This is an extraordinary email conversation with one of the newly added committee members Chris Kanan, who my advisor suggested last-minute as the replacement for one of the missing committee members.

 ### Email: 10/15/2023